Mama Juana: Consuming

 The most common way of consuming mamajuana in the Dominican Republic is neat (straight up) or as a room-temperature shot.

 With the popularization of ready to drink brands, there has been a growing interest for mamajuana amongst mixologists.
 Many bars, restaurants and other on-premise establishments now offer mamajuana recipes in their beverage programs.

-In recent years, the consumption of mamajuana has seen a sharp rise, with commercial brands becoming available in the Dominican Republic and internationally.

 Besides the Dominican Republic, there has also been an increase in mamajuana consumption in Miami, New York, New Jersey, Pennsylvania, Maryland, Spain, Norway, Germany, Portugal, Chile, Cuba and Perú.
 With the introduction of commercial brands Mamajuana is becoming known worldwide.

+Commercial production

+While mamajuana is traditionally prepared at home by macerating rum with local herbs, roots, and spices, several companies now produce standardized, ready-to-drink versions for domestic sale and international export.
+Commercial brands include: